googleforgames/open-match/site/content/en/docs/Concepts/components.md

 The Evaluator resolves conflicts when multiple MMFs select the same player(s).

 The Evaluator is a component run by the Matchmaker Function Orchestrator (MMFOrc) after the matchmaker functions have been run, and some proposed results are available.
 The Evaluator looks at all the proposals, and if multiple proposals contain the same player(s), it breaks the tie.
 In many simple matchmaking setups with only a few game modes and well-tuned matchmaking functions, the Evaluator may functionally be a no-op or first-in-first-out algorithm.
 In complex matchmaking setups where, for example, a player can queue for multiple types of matches, the Evaluator provides the critical customizability to evaluate all available proposals and approve those that will passed to your game servers.

-Large-scale concurrent matchmaking functions is a complex topic, and users who wish to do this are encouraged to engage with the [Open Match community](https://github.com/GoogleCloudPlatform/open-match#get-involved) about patterns and best practices.

 ### Matchmaking Functions (MMFs)